introduction_to_gwas

 - Lecture 2 Introduction to GWAS: Linkage Disequilibrium and Linear Regression [Oscar]

-- Lab 1 - Practicalities and Set-up (Server, github repo, R, etc) and Description of Datasets [Christian]
+- Lab 3 - Description of Datasets [Christian]

 Day 2